caoccao/swc4j/docs/tutorials/tutorial_01_run_typescript.md

 System.out.println(output.getSourceMap());
 ```

 * The output is as follows.
-As you can see, the source map is not inlined.
+As we can see, the source map is not inlined.
 Note: The actual source map is a minified Json string.
 The output below shows a beautified Json string for better readability.

 ```js
 /*********************************************